Menu

 Year R

-Welcome to Year R!
+Welcome to Endeavour and Year R!

 Columbus, Hillary, Attenborough and Kandinsky

-The Year R team
+The Year R Team

 Kirk Campus

-Attenborough Class- Miss Di Pietro is the Class Teacher.
-Mrs Butcher is the Teaching Assistant.
+Miss Di Pietro is the Class Teacher

 King Campus

-We would like to say a massive welcome to you and your family on your child’s first year of school at Endeavour Primary School.
-We are looking forward to working together to support and encourage your child to learn and grow.
+The whole Year R Team would like to say a massive Welcome to you and your family on your child’s first year of school at Endeavour Primary School.

 PE